uob-hep-cad/cryosub/README.md

 ## PCB Design

-The design of the cryosub PCB is in subdirectory `hardware`
+The design of the cryosub thermal test board and power inlet PCBs are in subdirectory `hardware`

 Uses KiCad and ngspice for circuit simulation.

+The main PCB with FPGA+ADC and firmware is under https://github.com/uob-hep-cad/uob-hep-pc068 . ( Will be merged at some point)